jsswd888/Select_Projects/README.md

-# Clarification to Harvard SEAS Admission Officers:

-I have sent a reminder email to SEAS admission office and full details are written here:

-In my submitted application, at **Academic History - Courses** section , you may notice the following course's information:
-- Summer 2023 / 06-2023; COMP SCI 577: Introduction to Algorithms; A

-**This course need additional clarification.**

-During Summer 2023, I take this course at University of Illinois, Chicago, and receive a grade of A. This course has been transfer back to my home institution (University of Wisconsin - Madison), and that is why on my UW-Madison's transcript this course's grade is shown as "T".
-But actually, I earned a grade of A at University of Illinois, Chicago.

-I have attached my University of Illinois, Chicago unofficial transcriprt in this repository.
-Please check `uic_unofficial_transcript.pdf` for reference.
-Note that the course's information at UIC is as:
-- Summer 2023 / 06-2023; CS 401: Computer Algorithms I; A

 Please contact [shikw + 0414 + AT + outlook + DOT + com](mailto::shikw0414@outlook.com) for any of your concerns and details.
 I am so apologize for the inconvenience.